quantumJLBass/boa-fraud/proceedings/case overview/Constructive fraud.md

 - **Evidence**:
 - Protecting Tenants at Foreclosure Act (PTFA) requires a minimum 90-day notice for tenants like Pike.
 No valid notices were served​(AFFIDAVIT OF JEREMY L. …)​(Response to MSJ).
 - **Legal Basis**:
-- PTFA violations void the eviction process and question the legitimacy of the trustee sale’s post-sale proceedings​(DEFENDANT'S RESPONSE TO…).
+- PTFA violations void the eviction process and question the legitimacy of the trustee sale's post-sale proceedings​(DEFENDANT'S RESPONSE TO…).

 ### Supporting Logic for Void Status

 - **Void vs. Voidable**:
 - A void sale has no legal effect from the outset, as it violates foundational statutory or contractual requirements.
 - A voidable sale remains valid until challenged but can be upheld under certain conditions.
-Defendant Bass’s evidence suggests void conditions.
+Defendant Bass's evidence suggests void conditions.

 ### Summary